The Florida Bar

 The Florida Bar Judicial Candidate Voluntary Self-Disclosure Statement

-The Florida Bar does not attest to the accuracy of the content of the voluntary self-disclosure statements, although each candidate must check the box on the last page certifying that the information given is complete, true and correct to the best of their knowledge and belief, nor should the disclosures be viewed as endorsements by The Florida Bar.
+The Florida Bar does not attest to the accuracy of the voluntary self-disclosure statements, although each candidate must check the box on the last page certifying that the information given is complete, true and correct to the best of their knowledge and belief.
+Nor should the disclosures be viewed as endorsements by The Florida Bar.

 Candidates’ statements are governed by Canon 7 of the Code of Judicial Conduct . he code bars judicial candidates from making statements that appear to commit them on legal issues likely to come before them in court.
 The Canons also specify that a candidate may not knowingly make misleading or untruthful statements.
 Candidates who violate Canon 7 are subject to discipline.

 For more information about District Court of Appeals judges in merit retention elections this fall, please visit www.floridabar.org/TheVotesinYourCourt.

 "The Guide for Florida Voters: Questions and Answers about Florida Judges, Judicial Elections and Merit Retention" has answers to questions such as: